 The Alliance for the Chesapeake Bay has worked with local communities for over forty years, helping them reach their stream cleanup, restoration, and protection goals.
-Most recently, our efforts have emphasized the implementation of local stormwater best management practices (BMPs) that control and clean up polluted stormwater runoff.
-We have been implementing project in Maryland, Pennsylvania, Virginia and the District of Columbia that have engaged the public in voluntary actions at home.
+Like many other groups and local governments in the Bay Region, most recently, our efforts have focused on the implementation of local stormwater best management practices (BMPs) that control and clean up polluted stormwater runoff.
+We have implemented projects in Maryland, Pennsylvania, Virginia and the District of Columbia that have engaged the public in voluntary actions at home.
+The RiverWise Program is designed to ensure that the methods we use, and the practices we promote and recommend to others are based on sound science and are consistent with local, statewide, and federal protocols so that pollution reductions achieved can be counted toward the collective effort of restoring our waterways, from local streams all the way to the Chesapeake Bay.